 Computing Services provides a full range of computing facilities and services for the entire campus.

 Members of the campus community have access to electronic mail, Internet services, and other services through their own personal computer accounts.

-The campus computer network supports over 6500 nodes with access to multiple Univ, Novell, and NT servers.
-All residence rooms are connected to Acadia's network, and there are many public network access areas around campus to accommodate notebook computers.
+The campus computer network supports over 8000 nodes with access to multiple Unix, Novell and NT servers.
+All residence rooms are connected to Acadia's network, and there are many public network access areas around campus to accommodate note-book computers.
 Over 50 classrooms have been provided with power and network connections so that notebook computers can be used at each seat.

-Acadia's Unix computing environment is based on the Sun Solaris operating system and FreeBSD.
+Acadia’s Unix computing environment is based on the Sun Solaris operating system and FreeBSD.
 A Solaris-based system, jointly owned by the School of Computer Science and Computing Services, offers Unix teaching and research services.
-Several Sun servers support the university administrative applications including the EDEN/OA Student Record System and Alumni/Development, Datatel's Financial and Human Resources modules, and the library catalogue.
-Oracle relational databases store our student records information.
+Several Sun servers support the university administrative applications, including the EDEN/OA Student Record System and Alumni/ Development, Datatel's Financial and Human Resources modules, and the library catalogue.
+Oracle relational data-bases store our student records information.
 Other Sparc and Intel-based Unix servers provide academic applications, electronic mail, Usenet news and World Wide Web services, as well as a variety of general networking and security facilities.
-Several Novell Netware and Windows NT servers provide general computing services, such as Microsoft Exchange, to the campus community.
+Several Novell Netware and Microsoft Windows servers provide general computing services, such as Microsoft Exchange, to the campus community.

 The Information Resources Advisory Committee (IRAC) advises the President on the policies that govern access to and use of computing facilities at Acadia University.

 Hours: 8:30 a.m. to 12 noon; 1:15 to 4:30 p.m.

 The Counselling Centre provides a wide range of services to enhance the quality of life of all members of the Acadia community.
 The staff includes professionally trained counsellors whose experience and interest are appropriate to a university setting.